-Our programs in school psychology, counseling and student personnel psychology, and developmental psychopathology and clinical science are accredited by the American Psychological Association.
+Our programs in school psychology and developmental psychopathology and clinical science are accredited by the American Psychological Association.
 For information about APA accreditation status, contact the APA Committee on Accreditation, c/o Office of Program Consultation and Accreditation, 750 First Street NE, Washington, DC 2002-4242, phone: 202-336-5979.

 The master of social work degree is accredited by the Council on Social Work Education.